matematiflo/LeanPackage/README.md

 # Lean Template repository

-This sets up a basic Lean package on your machine, without a Mathlib dependency.
+This sets up a basic Lean package without a Mathlib dependency.
 If you want to add Mathlib as a dependency afterwards, see [Adding Mathlib](#adding-mathlib).

 ## Quickstart